How to Enter Recovery Mode [All Android Models]

 2. Google (Pixel/Nexus):

 • Volume Down + Power.
-Hold the buttons until the device logo appears, then navigate using the volume buttons to the "Recovery mode" option and select it with the power button.
+Hold the buttons until the device logo appears, then Go using the volume buttons to the "Recovery mode" option and select it with the power button.
+If the screen looks different on your device, compare software version, model, and account state first.

 3. LG: